 5. There are two aspects to Cross-Compliance.
 The first of these is compliance with specific articles contained within 13 European regulatory requirements covering the environment, climate change, public health, animal health and plant health and animal welfare.
 These are known as the Statutory Management Requirements (SMRs).
 The Withdrawal Agreement setting the terms for the withdrawal of the UK from the EU disapplies the EU direct payments regulation (Regulation No. 1307/2013) and associated regulations in the UK from the 2020 scheme year.
-However, the Withdrawal Agreement requires the UK to operate direct payment schemes in 2022 which are equivalent to the EU schemes.
-Therefore, the EU direct payment regulations are reapplied in UK law by the Direct Payments to Farmers (Legislative Continuity) Act 2020 and as amended by secondary legislation made under the Direct Payments to Farmers (Legislative Continuity) Act 2020.
+EU direct payment regulations are reapplied in UK law by the Direct Payments to Farmers (Legislative Continuity) Act 2020 and as amended by secondary legislation made under the Direct Payments to Farmers (Legislative Continuity) Act 2020 and the Agriculture Act 2020.